tembo-io/website/docusaurus/docs/tembo-stacks/geospatial.md

 ## Container Image

-This stack is built with a custom image, `geo-cnpg`.
+This stack is built with a custom image, `geo-cnpg`, which you can find more detailed information about within the [geo-cnpg Dockerfile](https://github.com/tembo-io/tembo-images/blob/main/geo-cnpg/Dockerfile).

-Detailed information about this image, as well as other stack images can be found in the official [tembo-images repository](https://github.com/tembo-io/tembo-images).
+For interest in the other Stack-specific images, please visit the official [tembo-images repository](https://github.com/tembo-io/tembo-images).

 ## Extensions